List of Furth mountains in the British Isles

 This is a list of Furth mountains in Britain and Ireland by height.
 Furths are defined as mountains that meet the classification criteria to be a Scottish Munro, including being over 3000 ft in elevation, but which are furth of (i.e. "outside" of) Scotland.
 They are also called Welsh Munros, Irish Munros, and English Munros respectively, or the three-thousanders, as in The Welsh 3000 challenge.

 Some Furth definitions add a topographical prominence above 30 m, akin to a Scottish Murdo, however the official Scottish Mountaineering Club ("SMC") lists includes Furths with a prominence below this level.
 Applying the Real Munro definition to a Furth, requires a prominence above 150 m, akin to a Marilyn, and these 14 Furths are marked with (‡) in the tables below.

 The SMC lists 34 Furths: six in England, 15 in Wales, and 13 on Ireland.
-These compare with 282 Munros and 227 Munro Tops in Scotland.
-33 have the 30 m in prominence to be Murdos.
-14 have the 150 m of prominence to be Real Munros: four in England, six in Wales, and five on Ireland.
-10 have the 600 m in prominence to be P600s, which being over 3,000 ft, makes them "Super-Majors": three in England, three in Wales, and four in Ireland.
+These compare with 282 Munros and 226 Munro Tops in Scotland.
+Thirty three have the 30 m in prominence to be Murdos.
+Fifteen have the 150 m of prominence to be Real Munros: four in England, six in Wales, and five in Ireland.
+Ten have the 600 m in prominence to be P600s, which being over 3,000 ft, makes them "Super-Majors": three in England, three in Wales, and four in Ireland.